 - What would you like to try next?

-- How did your timing and delivery go?
+- How was your vocal timing and delivery?
 Lot’s of mistakes?
 Word flubs etc?
 Brain fog?

 - How was your vocal quality i.e. did your voice tire?
 Sound flat? etc